 “We are all born into a mental world of ‘functions’ and ‘departments,’ a commonsense conviction that activities ought to be grouped by type so they can be performed more efficiently and managed more easily” (p.
 25)

 Not only do software-defined technologies present a threat to the enterprise in the hands of startups, they also explicitly change the way functions and activities are organized and managed.
 Adoption demands rethinking how, where, when and by whom functions should operate in the value stream.
 This entails changing culture, reorganizing roles and team structures, and reengineering the value stream.
-This kind of change must be driven through risky and expensive and expensive transformation projects.
+This kind of change must be driven through risky and expensive transformation projects.